I love the soft romantic feeling a veil can add to imagery. This soft lace trimmed veil from Rue De Seine bridal fit the bill perfectly.

 Many veils will come with a blusher, which is intended to cover the bride’s face as she walks down the aisle.
 Two popular ways to unveil are: 1) Have your escort (usually the father of the bride) lift the veil over your head as he gives you away to your new husband -to-be, or 2) Have your new husband lift it up right before you lean in for your first kiss.

 Veils offer a lot of versatility of style and lengths — tea, shoulder, bird cage, fingertip, chapel, and cathedral — and most dressmakers will offer a number of designs for you to choose from, or even hand-make a custom one just for you.
-The Bridal Boutique or Princess Brides in Honolulu are great resources for comparing styles.
-Try some on with your dress and see what you think.
-Have fun with your veil by choosing one that matches your dress and reflects your personality.
+Online resources are in abundance now a days and we just love Rue De Seine

 One of the duties of your maid of honor is to ensure that you look your best after you make your trip down the aisle.
 Your MOH should be in charge of fixing your dress and your veil so you look nothing short of perfect when you say “I do.”

 Jeannemarie is a wedding photographer based on the islands on Oahu and Maui.
 She is available to photograph your wedding or event on any of our beautiful Hawaiian islands.
-Contact her today about your BIG DAY!
+Contact her today about your Wedding Day!